rebuild your worth, book a free consultation todayBook Now

 - NSF fees - Lenders typically receive their payments via direct debit.
 If you fail to make a payment due to insufficient funds, you’ll not only be charged a late fee, but an NSF fee charged by your lender and potentially your bank as well.
 These charges typically range between $25 - $45.

-- Prepayment fees - If you plan on paying off your loan early, you should review the fees on prepayments.
+- Prepayment fees - If you plan on paying off your personal loan early, you should review the fees on prepayments.
 Lenders typically want you to complete the term as they earn more interest that way.
 To curb such behaviour, they often charge high fees for prepayments.

 - Term length - Be sure that your term works with your budget and isn’t just a term that provides you with the lowest payments as this will cost you more in the long run.
-A shorter-term means higher payments but ultimately the total cost of your loan will be lower.
+A shorter-term personal loan means higher payments but ultimately the total cost of your loan will be lower.

 Your credit score consists of five factors: payment history, credit utilization, length of credit history, credit mix, and credit inquiries.
 Of these, your payment history accounts for a little more than one third (35%) of your credit score.
 As such, missed or late payments will have a significant impact on your credit score, which in turn will affect your future ability to access credit.
 Moreover, you’ll be subject to late penalty fees.
 Automating your payments or arranging automatic withdrawals will help prevent late payments.

+Borrowing money can lead to complications.
 If you’re having trouble managing your debt, it’s important to reach out for professional help before things get out of control.
 A financial advisor can help you reevaluate your budget to include your debt payments.
 They can also help develop a plan to repay your debts faster.
 A credit counsellor can also help by providing debt relief solutions such as a debt management program, where they can renegotiate the interest and monthly payments with your creditors.

 If you know you won’t be able to make a payment, it’s wise to call and inform your lender.
-Lenders are usually willing to help and work with you as they prefer you paid later on, rather than completely defaulting on your loan.
+Lenders are usually willing to help and work with you as they prefer you paid later on, rather than completely defaulting on your personal loan.
 Depending on your lender they may offer you temporary relief through a payment deferral, interest-only payments, or a new payment plan.

 As previously mentioned, credit scores are made up of five factors: payment history, credit utilization, length of credit history, credit mix, and credit inquiries.
 Of those, your payment history carries the most weight at 35%.
 As a result, missed and late payments will negatively affect your credit score.
 Late or missed payments are typically reported to the credit bureaus approximately 30 days after the due date.
 Once reported, you’ll have a note about the missed payment in your credit report for up to seven years.
 You should also try your best to avoid late and missed payments as it often results in late payment fees and sometimes a hike in interest (usually for credit cards).

-When taking out a loan, be sure to borrow only what you need.
+When taking out a personal loan, be sure to borrow only what you need.
 While it may be tempting to take out the maximum amount, you shouldn’t, as what you qualify for isn’t always what you can afford.
 Budgeting and preparing for unexpected expenses or an unfortunate life event like a job loss are critical to managing your debt.

 In general, it is recommended that you borrow no more than 43% (ideally 36%) of your gross income, with 28% going towards rent or a mortgage.
 To calculate your debt-to-income ratio simply add all your monthly debts and divide it by your gross monthly income.